terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 <!-- Update this title with a descriptive name.
 Use sentence case. -->
 # Enterprise Application Service for Java

+:warning: This module is no longer maintained and has been archived.

 <!--
 Update status and "latest release" badges:
   1. For the status options, see https://terraform-ibm-modules.github.io/documentation/#/badge-status